aisabel/BackbaseSample/README.md

 <h2>TestFramework Description:</h2>
 <p align="justified">This test suite was designed to meet business requirements by implementing a combination of automated test cases and manual tests.</br>
-Regardling automation: Cucumber framework has been selected by their capability to display human readable instructions in the tests (gherking language); combined with Selenium to easy locate elements in a powerful faster headless browser, using JUnit for assertion results; getting as a result an automated report.By using Page Object Pattern we ensure the reusability of methods for step definitions and a centralized UI coupling.
-Configured to be continuosly integrated in Travis for a fast pace development environment.</p>
+Regardling automation: Cucumber framework has been selected by their capability to display human readable instructions in the tests (gherking language); combined with Selenium to easy locate elements in a powerful faster headless browser, using JUnit for assertion results; getting as a result an automated report.
+By using Page Object Pattern we ensure the reusability of methods for step definitions and a centralized UI coupling.
+This test suite is configured to be continuosly integrated in <a href="https://travis-ci.org/aisabel/BackbaseTestFramework">Travis</a> for a fast pace development environment.</p>

 <h2>Specifications, Frameworks and IDE tools:</h2>
 <ul><li>IDE:<a href="https://www.jetbrains.com/idea/download/#section=windows"> *IntelijIDEA 15.0.1</a></li></ul>